titoum-be/freeradius/README.md

 then if all is fine.
 run: docker run  --rm --name radius_server -t -p 1812-1813:1812-1813/udp freeradius_3.2.8 -X

+hint:
-hint: dont forget to populate your db before starting as it wont take new entries once started.
+ Dont forget to populate your db before starting as it wont take new entries once started. you can easily edit your db entries through the adminer: http://[radius-db]:5050/